spmendieta/holberton-system_engineering-devops/0x00-shell_basics/README.md

-0x00-shell_basics: prints the absolute path name of the current working directory.
+0-current_directory: prints the absolute path name of the current working directory.
+1-listit: Display the contents list of your current directory.